orstavik/cloudflare-tutorial/docs/newChapters/the_law/5_6_1_Pattern_Monad_1.md

 In the previous chapter about dynamic variables, we scratched the surface of the problem of establishing dynamic variables.
 Today we solve this problem, today we monad.

-In this description we are deliberately starting from JS terminology and JS coding practices.There are two reason for this: a) monad terminology is kinda weird, for example "return" means "create"; and b) the difference between monad/functional programming and JS/imperative/ObjectOriented descriptions often imply a distinction that neither exists, is necessary, nor good.
-Thus.
-Speaking about the monad pattern in JS with the words of JS makes it easier for us to see *why* and *how* the monad thing actually works.
+Here, we deliberate use JS terminology and JS coding practices, *not* established "monad terminology".
+There are two reason for this:
+1. Monad terminology is kinda weird when you are already neck deep in JS terminology.
+For example "return" means "constructor".
+2. When monad and JS terminology use different words about the same thing, this implies a distinction that neither exists, is necessary, nor good.

+So.
+We here will use JS words to explain the monad pattern.
+And we hope that will make it easier for us to see *what* a monad is, *why* we use them, and *how* they work.

 ## The Monad life cycle

-The monad is **an object**, and the monad lifecycle is:
+A monad is **an object**, and a monad's lifecycle is:

 1. **construct**.
 Monad `constructor` functions:
-   1. uses its input to create a new state of objects/values,
+	1. use input to create a new state of objects/values,
-   2. wraps this state inside a monad object, and
+	2. wrap this state inside a monad object instance, and
 	3. returns the monad object.

 2. **convert**.
 Monad convert methods:
 	1. process the state of the monad in some way to produce a **new state instance** (without mutating the original state instance),
 	2. wrap the new state instance in a **new monad instance** (with the same monad type as the original), and
 	3. return the new monad instance.

 3. **side-effect**.
 Monad side-effect methods:
 	1. mutate external system components that it selects using the monad state, and
 	2. return the monad object itself.

    Side-effects do *not* change the state of the monad itself: if the monad wraps a list of objects for example, a side-effect method will not create a new list of references, but it may very well mutate a value inside that list of objects.

 4. **query**.
 Monad query methods:
 	1. create a new value/object by combining a) the arguments, b) the state of the monad, and c) the algorithm of the query method, and
 	2. return the value/object.

    A query method neither creates a new monad state, change the state of the monad, nor cause any side-effects.

-Monads commonly have many constructors, converters, side-effect methods, and query methods.
+Monads commonly have many constructors (factory methods), converters, side-effect methods, and query methods.

 ## Monad `constructor`

 Commonly, monads are described as being created by a plain `function`s, not `constructor`s.
-There are two reasons for this:
+There are three reasons for this:

-1. The monad pattern is most common in functional programming and used in many programming languages that do not have `constructor`s.
-In this environment, the monad often replace the object/class patterns we know in JS.
+1. The monad pattern is more common in functional programming and programming languages that do not have `constructor`s.
+In these environments, the monad often replace the object/class patterns we know from JS.

-2. The `constructor` pattern in JS is a bit flawed because JS doesn't allow method overloading.
-That means that if you have two very different ways to create a monad of the same type, then you would have to cram those into the same `constructor` function and do lots of argument type checking or adding arguments to identify which `constructor` scenario should be used.
-In JS this is solve by creating static factory functions on the `class` that can create different interfaces for the `constructor`.
+2. Many programmers don't like the `class`, `new`, `constructor`, `extends`, and `super` style of object orientation.
+And for good reasons.
+Classical inheritance (`super` and `extends` is bad), it serves no real purpose and only cause pain.

+3. The `new` and `constructor` pattern in JS is a bit flawed:
+   1. JS doesn't allow `constructor` overloading.
+This means you *must* have only *one* `constructor` per class.
+This doesn't really fit well with the class concept in general, nor monads in particular.
+What *can* happen is that you end up cramming *two or more different functions* into *one constructor*, which then *can* fill your `constructor` function with super fragile, god-awful argument type and value checking, extra arguments to identify which variant of the `constructor` that you intend to call, etc.
+   2. Whenever you write `new` in your code, then the JS engine *must* create a new object.
+This is bad if you need to reuse objects from your own pool of objects.
+Put simply, you can't memoize nor reuse a `new` thing.
+   * However, there is a way out of this dilemma: `static` factory functions.
+You can have many factory functions (no need to cram many functions into one), and you can make the factory functions manage your pool of objects (it's fine to memoize and reuse static factory functions). `class`, `new`, `constructor`, and `static` factory functions is a viable OO pattern.

-However, the `class` and `constructor` (with `static` factory functions when needed) explicitly marks the *role* of the construct function and clearly identify which functionality will be needed by *every* object instance created.
-And this yields *three* benefits when using the `class` and `constructor` pattern to create monads in JS:
+The counter argument advocating for `class` and `constructor` syntax is that they explicitly marks the *role* of the `class` in particular and clearly identify which functionality will be needed by *every* object instance created.
+It is a step in the direction of making JS a more statically typed langauge.
+And this yields *three* benefits when using the `class` and `constructor` pattern to create monads:

 1. Readability.
-The JS developer more readily recognize the monad type and monad object as the `class` and `Object` that they are.
-The confusion that surround the mythical monads might very well be traced down to the misunderstanding that monads somehow are different from other regular objects and classes in ways that they are not (yes, monads and monad types are *more* than just an objects and classes, but they are still just regular objects and classes that can be created just fine by using `class` and `constructor` syntax).
+Many JS developers more readily recognize the type vs instance dichotomy inherent in the monad pattern when they are presented as `class` and `constructor`.
+The confusion that surround the "mythical monads" in JS land might very well be traced down to the misunderstanding that monads are somehow different from other regular objects and classes in ways that they are not.
+(Yes, monads are *more* than just an objects and classes, but in JS they are still a subset of objects and classes that can be created just fine by using `constructor` and `class` syntax).

-2. Static tooling. `class` and `constructor` and `new` and other syntactic markers of role greatly assist static tooling and IDEs in assisting the developer.
-Code with monads benefit as much from this as any other code.
+2. Static tooling.
+Syntactic markers such as `class`, `constructor`, `new`, etc. make it much easier for compilers, linters, IDEs auto completion, and other static tools to aid the developer.

 3. Performance.
 JS is a very dynamic language.
-It is not easy for the JS engine/interpreter to recognize which code will be reused when, what memory to be allocated, which function calls can be inlined, etc. By explicitly demarcating what `class`es exists in our code, we not only help static tooling and developers *read* our intent, but we also help the JS engine rrecognize it and then organize our code efficiently run-time.
+This makes it hard for the JS engine/interpreter to recognize which code will be reused when, what memory to be allocated, which function calls can be inlined, etc. By explicitly calling a something a `class`, we help the JS engine recognize the unit of reuse and memory allocation more efficiently run-time.

-In JS, I therefore have concluded that it is likely beneficial to present monad types as `class`es and create them via the `constructor` or `static` factory functions.
-What separates the monad and monad types from any other regular object and class types, is not the `class` and `constructor` syntax, but what comes next: the conversion methods.
+My opinion is therefore that *as a first step* on the road to understanding the "monad pattern" in JS, it is best to use `class` and `constructor` (with `static` factory functions when needed).
+What separates the monad and monad types from any other regular object and class types, is not the `class` and `constructor` syntax, but what comes next: the convert methods.

+> One might argue that this is 'mob rule': just because so many delevopers have been trained to think this way and so many tools have been made to look this way, that doesn't mean that it isn't still wrong to use `class` and `constructor`, and that we shouldn't still actively shun `class` and `constructor`.
+However.
+I think mob rule is a weak metaphor for such syntactic dilemmas.
+I think this problem is better understood as "grammaticalization": the slow progression of linguistic norms that evolve in *both* Darwinian and purely idiosyncratic ways.
+The process of grammaticalization *is already directed* by larger than life socio-historical, cultural, cognitive, and technical forces.
+The cognitive and technical dimension make language grammar seem as flexible as water; the cultural and socio-historical dimension make grammar seem as flexible as an ocean.

-## Monad conversion methods
+## Monad convert methods

-Monad conversion methods works in three steps:
+Monad convert methods works in three steps:

-1. create a new state using a) the state of the original monad, b) any input given to the conversion method, and c) the algorithm in the conversion method, then
+1. create a new state using a) the state of the original monad, b) any input given to the convert method, and c) the algorithm in the convert method, then
 2. wrap the new state inside a new monad object instance of the same type as the original monad (ie. an object with a different state, but with the same methods/functionality), and finally
 3. return the new monad object with the new monad state.

-Because the conversion method returns a monad of the same type as the original monad, such conversion methods can be **chained**.
+Because the convert method returns a monad of the same type as the original monad, such convert methods can be **chained**.
 This is both very practical, and it looks good in the code using the monad.
-Here are two examples of how conversion methods are used, one with the native JS `Array` object and one with jQuery `$`:
+Here are two examples of how convert methods are used, one with the native JS `Array` object and one with jQuery `$`:

 ```javascript
 //short, chained version